Developer plans starts on two major schemes next year

 Designed by AHMM, project manager on the scheme (pictured) is Gardiner & Theobald with Aecom as QS.
 Engineer is Arup with a main contractor due to be appointed later this year.

-And it will begin a 125,000 sq ft on a scheme next door to the White Collar Factory, built by Multiplex, called the Featherstone Building.
+And it will begin a 125,000 sq ft on a scheme next door to the White Collar Factory, built by Multiplex, called the Featherstone Building, which will involve knocking down an existing six-storey building called Monmouth House.

-Derwent is due to take possession of the site at Old Street roundabout in December with the development including offices and retail.
+Derwent is due to take possession of the site at Old Street roundabout in December with the development, designed by Duggan Morris, including offices and retail.

 Derwent chief executive John Burns said: “London’s robust occupier demand has endorsed our actions to push ahead with recent developments, and we are now in a strong position to proceed with our next two major projects.